Five good reasons to break the journey between Phnom Penh and Siem Reap when travelling in Cambodia

 Banteay Chhmar Temple

-As an afterthought, if you have your own wheels or can find transport (we managed to find a car and willing driver in Banteay Chhmar), it is possible to keep heading north to Samraong and then east as far as Anlong Veng, the last stronghold of the Khmer Rouge and site of the grave of Pol Pot.
+Onward travel: if you have your own wheels or can find transport (we managed to find a car and willing driver in Banteay Chhmar), it is possible to continue north to Samraong and then east as far as Anlong Veng, the last stronghold of the Khmer Rouge and site of the grave of Pol Pot.
 From Anlong Veng there are a few daily buses to Siem Reap, which is only 2 hours away.

 And a final word of warning: make sure you get your Kampongs, Kompongs, Chams and Chhnangs all sorted before buying any bus tickets and remember, Kompong Thom is the capital of Kampong Thom Province.
 Got it?
 Good… enjoy!